 Charge

-The SCDAC is responsible for recommending educational policy within general guidelines established by the University Senate.
-Specifically, the SCDAC is charged to:
+The SeCDAC is responsible for recommending educational policy within general guidelines established by the University Senate.
+Specifically, the SeCDAC is charged to:

 Recommend educational policies and implementation practices that appropriately address the accommodations standards stipulated in the Americans with Disabilities Act (ADA) Law and Sections 504/508 of the Rehabilitation Act of 1973 for students who have documented disabilities.